 Dump the gray and black water holding tanks before traveling to avoid carrying unnecessary weight.
-The weight of the holding tank contents is not calculated into the RV cargo carrying capacity (this extra weight would reduce your available cargo capacity).
-Traveling with full holding tank(s) could possibly cause you to exceed the individual tire ratings and/or the RV GAWR or RV GVWR.
+The weight of the holding tank contents is not calculated into the RV cargo carrying capacity.
+Traveling with full holding tank(s) could cause you to exceed the individual tire ratings and/or the RV GAWR or RV GVWR.
 Potential damage to suspension components, such as springs, tires and axles, could result.

 If you are dry camping and cannot immediately empty your holding tanks, reduce your vehicle speed until you reach a dumping station.
-When connected to the sewer drain line at a campground, keep the "black tank drain" valve closed until the holding tank is at least /4 full.
+When connected to the sewer drain line at a campground, keep the black tank drain valve closed until the holding tank is at least 3⁄4 full.
 This will provide sufficient water to assist in complete draining of the black water holding tank.
 Repeat as needed.